sesem4/Nelda/docs/SPI/EnemySpawnerSPI.md

 </tr>
 <tr>
 <td><Strong>PreConditions</strong></td>
-<td>A enemy spawn is requested, and the game has started and a suitable map and region is loaded.
+<td>A enemy spawn is requested, and the game has started and a suitable map and region are loaded.
 </td>
 </tr>
 <tr>